Frames Readymade Glossary

 Framing can be overwhelming - don’t worry, we understand.
 With so many options, decisions and words that sound like pure jargon, it’s easy to feel a little lost.

-Think of our Glossary as an ever-growing guide to the key terms and materials that make up what we do.
+Think of our glossary as an ever-growing guide to the key terms and materials that make up what we do.
 If you’re ever confused, refer back to this.

 -